usnistgov/SP800-90B_EntropyAssessment/README.md

 If the program outputs `IID = False`, try increasing number_of_shuffles (up to 1,000), or proceed to noniid_main.py.

 ###Examples
-An example that fails due to too few shuffles:
+An example that fails (too few shuffles):

 	> python python iid_main.py truerand_4bit.bin 4 1
 	IID = False